definelicht/hlslib/README.md

 _Do you use hlslib?
-Please let us know, so we can feature your project in the list of examples._
+Please [cite us](https://arxiv.org/pdf/1910.04436.pdf), and let us know so we can feature your project in the list of examples._

 ## Quick introduction